xivchoochoo/xivchoochoo.github.io/README.md

 The [Centurio Hunts](https://discord.gg/dZTgnpv) discord allows you to announce your train to a whole lot of people from your datacenter, and to join currently ongoing ones!

+[Cable Monkey's Hunt Maps](https://cablemonkey.us/huntmap2/) is the source of the maps used on this site!

 ## Is the code available anywhere?

 [Yes, here!](https://git.captainark.net/captainark/xivhunt)